-Many Ladder Safety Products are available for online purchase.
+All Ladder Safety Products are available for online purchase.

 Ladder Safety and Use Information Extension Ladder Use - OSHA Codes:

 Standard 1918.24(c), 1918.24(e)(2), 1918.24(j)(2): Where portable straight ladders are used, they shall be of sufficient length to extend three feet (.91 m) above the upper landing surface and be positively secured or held against shifting or slipping.
-When conditions are such that a straight ladder cannot be used, Jacob’s ladders meeting the requirements of 1918.23 may be used.
+When conditions are such that a straight ladder cannot be used, Jacob’s ladders, meeting the requirements of 1918.23, may be used.

 Standard 1918.24(e)(2): Where portable straight ladders are used, they shall be of sufficient length to extend at least three feet (36 inches or .91 meters) above the upper landing surface.